If you have questions about any Eaton product or service, please contact us. We're always glad to help!

 Power Inverters for Sensitive Electronics

 Many devices, such as variable-speed power tools, ATMs, computers with active PFC power supplies, laser printers, networking equipment and audio/video components, require pure sine wave power.
 Stable, microprocessor-controlled sine wave power enables your equipment to run cooler, last longer and operate without malfunctions or reduced performance caused by substandard power.
-Tripp Lite features several inverters that provide pure sine wave output.
+Eaton features several inverters that provide pure sine wave output.

 How to Buy a Power Inverter